 Cyril and Methodius, the Cyrillic alphabet and Christianity

 886 AD: Cyril and Methodius – Founders of the Cyrillic alphabet.
-Boris gave asylum to Cyril and Methodius, (along with their disciples) who were fleeing of Moravia.
+Boris gave asylum to some of Cyril and Methodius’ disciples who were fleeing from Moravia.
 With Boris’s help and material support, the disciples founded centres of Slavic learning at Pliska, Preslav, and Ohrid.
 Because of their work, the Slavic language replaced Greek in church services and in literary life and became the country’s official language.

 893-970 AD: The reign of Tsar Simeon and the Golden Century of Bulgaria in Veliki (Great) Preslav.
 The architectural development of Preslav, as well as all the literary work that developed during the reign of Tsar Simeon (893-927), are the Golden Century in Bulgarian history.

 He proclaimed Orthodox Christianity an official religion because he saw it as the only way to unite all the tribes in Bulgaria.
 Though every tribe had its own way of writing, some didn’t have any script at all.
 The introduction of the Cyrillic alphabet was an excellent unifier.

 The conversion of the Bulgarians (Paganism to Christianity) during the time of King Boris I is one of the two most significant events in the history of Bulgaria.
 The second was the creation of the Cyrillic alphabet.
 Simeon turned the new Bulgarian capital Preslav into a magnificent religious and cultural centre.

 814 AD: After Krum died in 814, his son Omurtag negotiated a thirty-year peace treaty.

 893 AD: In 893, during the next major war, Simeon I, the Bulgarian emperor, defeated the Byzantines while attempting to form a large Eastern European Empire.